Logarithmic negative tangency and root stacks: Twisted punctured maps

-\begin{proof} We show that the morphism of cone stacks $\Tsf_r \to \Tsf$ is a lattice modification.
-By \Cref{construction: twisted tropical maps to tropical maps} this is the case on each cone $\widetilde{\uptau} \to \uptau$.
+\begin{proof} We will show that $\Tsf_r \to \Tsf$ is obtained by taking a system of compatible lattice extensions of each cone in the target.
+By \Cref{construction: twisted tropical maps to tropical maps}, on each cone of the source $\widetilde{\uptau} \to \uptau$, the morphism is induced by a lattice extension: each source length (corresponding to the edge $e$) is multiplied by $s_e$, every target length is multiplied by $r$.
 On the other hand the map $\Tsf_r \to \Tsf$ induces a bijection between the cones of the source and target.
 This is because the coprimality condition (\Cref{def: rooting data}) uniquely determines the rooting parameter $s_e$ in terms of $r$ and $m_{\vec{e}}$. \end{proof}